BellScurry/aim7-modified/README.md

 ##How Original AIM7 Works
-Every .c file has a function whose name is same with the file name. <br />
+Every .c file has only one non-static function, whose name is same with the file name. <br />
 (ex) *add.c* has a function '*add\_c*()'

-We will call the function '_register function_', because the functions register all function in the file. <br />
+We will call the the non-static functions in .c files '_register function_', because the functions register all function in the file. <br />
 (ex) *add\_c*() will register all functions in *add.c*: *add\_double*(), *add\_float*(), *add\_long*(), *add\_short*(), *add\_int*().

 Every _register function_ will return (source\_file \*) result.